‘Holding Hands’ Campaign: Exeter City of Sanctuary’s Campaigning for Unaccompanied Asylum Seeking Children (UASC)

 - 17 children have already been accommodated, mostly in foster homes.
 Older teenagers (16-17 yr. olds) are being placed in supported housing situations.
 All carers are assessed.

 Press statement from Devon County Council:

-We have also written to Exeter Children’s Services, asking to meet with them and highlighting our willingness to support plans/resourcing.
+- We have also written to Exeter Children’s Services, asking to meet with them and highlighting our willingness to support plans/resourcing.
 (Copies of letters sent are at the end of this page)

 - We have rallied our supporters to write individual letters to their County Councillor, urging them to ask for a commitment from DCC .
 We have also involved Ben Bradshaw, MP